fairfax-investment-group/.github/profile/README.md

 ## What We Do

-Our partners actively explore topics such as:
+Actively explore topics such as:

 - **Equity Research** – fundamental and quantitative analysis, valuation frameworks, competitive moat evaluation
 - **Quantitative Finance** – factor analysis, backtesting, and performance modeling